open-toolchain/tekton-catalog/kubernetes-service/sample/README.md

 ## Simple kubernetes related tasks sample ##

-This `sample` sub-directory contains an EventListener definition `kubernetes-service` that you can include in your tekton pipeline configuration to run an example usage of the `iks-fetch-config` and `iks-contextual-execution` tasks.
+This `sample` sub-directory contains an EventListener definition `kubernetes-service-no-resources` that you can include in your tekton pipeline configuration to run an example usage of the `iks-fetch-config` and `iks-contextual-execution` tasks.

-It also contains a `kubernetes-service-no-resources` EventListener definition which is the providing the same example but without the needs to define PipelineResources for cluster as it uses the task's parameter `cluster-name` to provide the information

 1) Create a toolchain (or update a toolchain) to include: